giantswarm/rfc/automatic-cluster-upgrades/README.md

 #### Cluster upgrade executor

-There will be an operator that based on the `Cluster Upgrade` CRs will trigger the upgrades changing the labels on the specific CR(s) when date matches or it will create the pull requests in Git repo to trigger the upgrade.
+There will be an operator that based on the `Cluster Upgrade` CRs will trigger the upgrades changing the labels on the specific CR(s) when date matches or it will create the pull requests in Git repo to trigger the upgrade (Flux controllers could be used here for that).

 This operator can also check on the `maintenance schedule` to verify the upgrade fulfil or not the criteria, and in case it does not, alert or set an appropriate status on the object status.